Hung4865/SX1268-LoRa-HAT-Gateway-For-Raspberry-Pi-/README.md

 ![ppng](./Image/Config.jpg?v=1)

 Make sure you press Set Para button and it said that you succeed.
 If if it said you failed, Pull out all the cables, restart RF_Setting and try again.

 ---
-To enter transmisson mode, you need to adjust the jumpers to mode A (the first 2 rows) and short M0, short M1 (because my code will work with both M0,M1).
+To enter transmisson mode, you need to adjust the jumpers to mode B (the 2nd and 3rd rows) and short M0, short M1 (because my code will work with both M0,M1).

 ![ppng](./Image/Transmission.jpg?v=1)